 - a pinch of smoked paprika (or ¼ chipotle paste)

-- Place a medium sized frying pan over a hob and pour in a tablespoon of olive oil.
+- Place a medium sized frying pan over a medium heat and pour in 1 tablespoon of olive oil.

-- Place the tortillas on top of each other and roll into a sausage shape.
-Snip 0.5cm slices into the pan using scissors and turn occasionally until they colour, then remove from the pan and place to one side.
+- Stack 2 tortillas on top of each other and roll into a sausage shape.
+Using scissors, snip ½cm slices into the frying pan and turn occasionally until they colour, then remove from the pan and place to one side.
 If the pan looks dry add a little more olive oil.

 - Season to taste then turn out onto warmed plates and garnish with sliced green spring onions and sliced or cubed avocado if using.